PGMacDesign/Android_Reference_Code/README.md

 4) Groupings of related sections (IE JSON Parsing or Storage systems)

 XML Templates (They will be in folders) are on the way!

--Updated on 2015-05-19.
-Adding in new computer for link.